What matters to union carpenters

 Payroll Fraud Enforcement

 For a long time, payroll fraud has been an issue providing some non-union con-tractors a significant bidding advantage.
 By participating in wage theft or treating employees as 1099 employees, cheating contractors cut about 30% of their labor costs.
 The “savings” come from not providing workers’ compensation insurance, not making contributions to Social Security or unemployment insurance, and not withdrawing state or federal taxes.
 That 30% doesn’t include what they save by not providing health insurance, retirement benefits or decent hourly wages.It’s all illegal, but it continues because of a failure to commit resources to effective enforcement.
 The level of enforcement varies from state-to-state, even in our council.
-At the federal level there were some signs of interest and improvement on the issue, but those have been reversed in the last three years.
+At the federal level there are some signs of interest and improvement on the issue, but there is much work to be done.
 Passing both state and national wage theft legislation is currently the top priority for the UBC.

 Right to Work

 The most popular legislation used by anti-union activists on a broad scale is “Right to Work.”
 The laws allow members to “opt out” of paying union dues.
 With union operations, including collective bargaining, job-site servicing, organizing, contractor relations and more cut to the bone, the predicable result is that union membership plummets.
 This in turn leads to lower wages, benefits and safety protections for workers.
 States that have adopted “Right to Work” or other “free rider” provisions consistently have the lowest level of wages throughout their economies.Though there are no states in our council that currently have “Right to Work” laws, it has been proposed on several occasions in New Hampshire.
 It is in place in 27 states.
 While the UBC and our labor union partners have blocked attempts to create a national “Right to Work” legislation, if anti-union groups control enough votes in Congress–or a president gets aggressive with executive branch powers–it could become a national law.